Posts Tagged ‘augmented reality’

 Google's Project Glass will be more annoying than bluetooth (until it's accepted and mass-delivered)

 Sometime in the near future you may see people walking around with eyeglasses on that only have a small lens visible at the top of one eye.
 They will be talking to seemingly nobody and possibly bumping into things while they update their Google+ profiles.
-They will be annoying to many of us the same way that the self-talking bluetooth-wearing phone people annoy.
-Then, almost magically, it could all go mainstream to the point that it’s commonplace and we won’t think anything of it again.
-Google’s Project Glass will attempt to bring augmented reality from a vision to a reality.
-The vision of a wearable…
+They will be annoying to many of us the same… Continue reading Google’s Project Glass will be more annoying than bluetooth (until it’s accepted and mass-delivered)

 Dear Confectionary Industry: Sh!
 It Just Got Real.